Self Hosted Kubernetes Agent

 reclaimPolicy: Retain

-, so in case the agent needs to be replaced or uninstalled, data won't be lost.
+, to prevent data loss in case the agent needs to be replaced or uninstalled.

 We recommend the current implementations for the major cloud providers: